Willis Adams

-Willis Dean Adams (born August 22, 1956) is a former American football wide receiver who played with the Cleveland Browns of the National Football League.
+Willis Dean Adams (born August 22, 1956) is an American former professional football player who was a wide receiver for the Cleveland Browns of the National Football League (NFL).
 Adams attended Schulenburg High School in Schulenburg, Texas.

+After graduation from high school, Adams first attended Navarro Junior College in Corsicana, Texas, before enrolling at the University of Houston.

-In his NFL career, Adams recorded 61 receptions, 936 yards, and two touchdowns.
+In his NFL career, Adams recorded 61 receptions, 962 yards, and two touchdowns.

 After retiring from the NFL, Adams became a physical education teacher.